This is Hank's Story. On January 17, 2017, I was adopted from the Lewis County Animal Shelter in Centralia, Washington.

-They thought I would be a great pal for their other dog, Bruce Almighty.
+I was adopted to be a pal for Bruce Almighty.
 I liked Bruce, but Bruce didn't really like me.
 He sulked a lot, but mostly he ignored me.
-That was okay -- It didn't bother me -- I just played with his old toys.

-The nice couple didn't know what to do.
-They knew they would never take me back to the animal shelter, but they wanted us both to be happy.
+The nice couple who adopted me didn't want Bruce to be sad, but they knew they would never take me back to the animal shelter.
 Jason, the son, and my pal Buddy, the grandson, were the perfect answer, and they jumped at the chance to have me for their very first pet.

-I was so happy with Buddy and Jason.
-I went every where with them.
+I was so happy.
+I went everywhere with Jason and Buddy.
 Buddy fed me, played with me, taught me dog stuff, and at night we slept side by side.

-We even went over to see Bruce almost every night for dinner.
-In the evenings, after our walk, I would climb in their laps while they watched TV, lick their faces, and everyone would laugh.
+We still went to see Bruce almost every night for dinner.
+After our walk in the evening, I would climb into a lap while they watched TV, lick their face, and everyone would laugh.

-On May 9, 2017, detectives from the Sheriff's Department came and took me away from my family without much explanation.
+On May 9, 2017, detectives from the Sheriff's Department came seized me without an explanation.
 My family begged the detectives not to take me, but they said they had to take me.
 It was the law.

 Ever since I was six weeks old, I lived in California on 3 acres with goats and chickens.
 Goats weren't a meal; goats were family -- that's what I knew.
 Thing is, I couldn't prove that I didn't kill the goats or hurt the pony.